aicode1yun/Shuka/README.md

 - Discover tab — browse supported sources in a built-in WebView
 - **Fetch** button in the WebView — grabs the current novel URL and pre-fills the Download tab, ready for custom cover or chapter range
 - **Download** button in the WebView — queues the novel directly without leaving the browser
+- **Bookmark** button in the WebView — saves novels for quick access later
+- Bookmarks page — view all saved novels organized by source, with search, filtering, and tagging
+- Multi-select mode — select multiple bookmarks to batch download or delete
 - Source filter and pin system — pin favourite sources to the top of the Discover list
 - Draft persistence — the URL field is saved when switching apps and restored on return
 - Queue multiple novels at once — each download runs independently in the background